 However, the current focus of wearable technology in the healthcare industry is more on clothing and skin patches.

 At the moment, many fashion products are considered wearable technology devices, like heated jackets and instructor yoga pants.
 There are more heated clothing parts, but the yoga pants are an original one.
 The yoga pants vibrate gently when you need to move or hold a particular position.
 It essentially guides you through a yoga routine, so you don’t need an instructor anymore.

 While the clothing still looks stunning, they also contain the features mentioned above.
 A company called Bellabeat had the same idea with jewelry and made these fantastic smart jewelry pieces with which you can track your health.
-They also made a drinking bottle which can monitor your hydration levels.
+They also made a drinking bottle that can monitor your hydration levels.

-What do you think of a fabulous looking bracelet that can even identify your emotional states?
+What do you think of a fabulous-looking bracelet that can even identify your emotional states?
 ZENTA created this bracelet and launched a campaign on Indiegogo two years ago.
 They got funded for 238 percent of the initial goal!
-If you look at Indiegogo's site, you can even find things like smart customizable backpacks.
+If you look at Indiegogo’s site, you can even find things like smart customizable backpacks.
 Who knows what the future of fashion tech holds for us?